VCU Department of Radiology History

 1959: The Department of Radiology performed more than 66,000 x-ray exams and 6,000 medical treatments.

-1960: A full two-year course in x-ray technology was added.
-The class, for women who graduated from accredited high schools, included instruction and practical experience (Source: The Scarab, February 1960).
+1960: A full two-year course in x-ray technology was added to the curriculum.
+(Source: The Scarab, February 1960).

 Radiology professor, Frederick B. Mandeville, M.D., called on alumni and friends of the college to recruit, “any young women interested in medicine in the broadest sense and who have an earnest desire to help the ill and injured” (Source: The Scarab, May 1960).